Skip to Main Content

 Altitude: The Invisible Production Risk

 Cusco sits at 3,400 metres above sea level.
 The Sacred Valley drops to around 2,800 metres.
 Lake Titicaca rises to 3,812 metres.
 Filming at altitude is not just a discomfort issue — it is a health and safety obligation.
 Crew members arriving from sea level can experience headaches, nausea, breathlessness, and impaired cognitive function within hours.
 Without proper acclimatisation, altitude sickness can escalate to serious medical conditions.
-A Peruvian fixer builds acclimatisation time into the schedule (typically one to two days in Cusco before any physically demanding work), arranges supplemental oxygen on set, identifies the nearest medical facilities, and plans shoot schedules so that the most strenuous work happens after crews have adjusted.
-They also know which locations offer slightly lower altitudes for early shooting days — the Sacred Valley, for instance, sits several hundred metres lower than Cusco and makes a gentler starting point.
+A Peruvian fixer builds acclimatisation time into the schedule (mostly one to two days in Cusco before any in person demanding work), arranges supplemental oxygen on set, identifies the nearest medical facilities, and plans shoot schedules so that the most strenuous work happens after crews have adjusted.
+They also know which locations give slightly lower altitudes for early shooting days — the Sacred Valley, for instance, sits several hundred metres lower than Cusco and makes a gentler starting point.

 Multi-Region Shoots and the Logistics of Distance